mantidproject/mantidimaging/docs/user_docs/tutorials/installation.rst

 - :ref:`installing-idaaas` - For ISIS users

-- For installation from source see the :ref:`developer_guide`
+- For installation from source see the :ref:`developer_docs`

 Requirements
 ------------